Nancy Oshana Wehbe: Biography

-Wehbe who turned bodybuilder has since turned every road block into a stepping stone by overcoming the frivolous impediment of cultural barriers and gender prejudices and has gained a widespread respect and support for a hardcore competitive sport that requires fitness and modeling, both, in and out of her Assyrian community.
+Wehbe, who turned bodybuilder, has since turned every road block into a stepping stone by overcoming the frivolous impediment of cultural barriers and gender prejudices and has gained widespread respect and support for a hardcore competitive sport that requires fitness and modeling, both, in and out of her Assyrian community.

 She became a Certified Personal Trainer by the American Council on Exercise (ACE).